Desert riding on the KVR from Penticton to Okanagan Falls |

 The Little Tunnel to Naramata (12 km to Naramata or 22 km to Penticton)

-This is an extension to the ride above from Naramata to Penticton and makes for a lovely 22 km bike ride from above the Little Tunnel down to Penticton.
-Alternately, it would be approximately 12 km if just riding from above the Little Tunnel to Smethurst Road.
+This is an extension to the ride above from Naramata to Penticton and makes for a lovely 22 km bike ride from the parking lot above the Little Tunnel down to Penticton.
+Alternately, it would be approximately 12 km if just riding from the Little Tunnel to Smethurst Road.

 Biking through the Little Tunnel on the KVR |